NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 ### Phase Four

-In this phase we need to create the "blanks" that the player will fill in when they make a correct guess.
-We want to display an individual dash character (`-`) for each letter in the `secret_word`.
+In this phase you need to create the "blanks" that the player will fill in when they make a correct guess.
+You want to display an individual dash character (`-`) for each letter in the `secret_word`.

 For example if the secret word is "apple", the program should print five dashes, `-----`.
 If the word is "pear", the program should print four dashes, `----`.